Rover-95/.github/profile/README.md

 Your mom :O.

-# Cool!
-But does anyone care?
+# Cool But does anyone care?
 [<img align="left" height="100" src="https://zell.vercel.app/resource/images/rover95l.png">](https://rover95.vercel.app/)

 We have a [Discord server](https://discord.com/invite/MvWbN9puAx) with over 200 members, and our own custom FORUMS running on our servers!